jbuitt/jim-dot-buitt-dot-com/content/authors/admin/_index.md

 highlight_name: true
 ---

 Jim Buitt is currenty a Senior DevOps Engineer at Assurant.
-He has over 20 years in the IT industry and has a strong IT background.
+He has 20+ years in the IT industry and a strong Linux Administration background.
 His interests include open-source software, managing his home testing lab, and meteorology.
 He maintains the website WxNotify, which is a free severe weather alerting service.